 - The proposal is advertised in the media and affected parties have at least 30 days to submit comments or objections.

 - The City considers the application and objections and guides the process to ensure legal compliance.

 - Once the City has approved the application, a board is elected and a Section 21 company is set up with VAT registration, a bank account and Tradeworld accreditation.
-This needs to be in place before the City bills the property owners and pays over the levies to the SRA.
+This needs to be in place before the City bills the property owners and pays over the levies to the CID.

-- Once the SRA has been established, participation is mandatory.
+- Once the CID has been established, participation is mandatory.
 Additional rates are collected by the City, with the municipal valuation of a property determining how much the member will contribute to the budget.

 How does an SRA make a difference?

-An SRA works towards creating a safe, clean and friendly public environment in which to work, invest and do business by:
+A CID works towards creating a safe, clean and friendly public environment in which to work, invest and do business by:

 - Enhancing and supplementing municipal services.

 - Facilitating a co-operative approach between the City and the private sector.